Australia in the Eurovision Song Contest 2015

 Along with the members of the "Big Five" and Austria, Australia automatically qualified to compete in the final of the Eurovision Song Contest.
 In the final, Australia performed in position 12 and placed fifth out of the 27 participating countries, scoring 196 points.
-In terms of individual votes, Austria, Denmark, Hungary, Iceland, Netherlands, Norway, Poland, San Marino, Sweden, Switzerland and the United Kingdom all placed Australia in the top three.
+In terms of individual votes, Austria, Denmark, Hungary, Iceland, Netherlands, Norway, Poland, San Marino, Sweden, Switzerland, and the United Kingdom all placed Australia in the top three.
 Host nation Austria and winner of the contest Sweden awarded 12 points to Australia.

 Following the 2015 contest, the EBU has considered the possibility of similarly inviting other guest countries to future editions of the contest.
-However, it was revealed in May 2015 that Australia might become a permanent participant following some reports by executive supervisor Jon Ola Sand to the Swedish broadcaster.
-In November 2015, the EBU announced that SBS had been invited to participate in the 2016 contest and that Australia would once again take part.
+However, it was revealed in May 2015 that Australia might become a permanent participant following some reports by executive supervisor Jon Ola Sand to Sveriges Television.
+In November 2015, the EBU announced that SBS had been invited again to participate in the 2016 contest.